EdwinZhu732/rock-paper-scissors/README.md

 # rock-paper-scissors
 A very basic 5-round game of rock-paper-scissors played on the browser.
+Accepts player input of rock, paper, or scissors (case-insensitive).
+Any other input does not work and is counted as a draw.
+Currently only displays results on console.